Career & Education Resources

 Mentoring

-How it Works Getting Started Speed Mentoring Tips
+Mentor Matching Program Getting Started Speed Mentoring Tips

-The APPAM Mentor Matching Program connects professional members with students as they begin their careers in the public policy and public management research.
-For mentees, this program provides a unique opportunity to learn from accomplished professionals.
-For mentors, it’s a chance to play a key role in the future of the field.
+The APPAM Mentoring program connects professional members with students and young professionals as they begin their careers in public policy and public management research.
+Since APPAM began hosting mentoring activities in 2016, we have provided hundreds of emerging scholars with the opportunity to learn from accomplished professionals.

 Mentees must be active APPAM student members, but membership is not required for professional or retired mentors.